PieterjanMontens/pyghotess/README.md

 $ ./docker_tool.sh latest [VERSION]
 ```

-### Todo:
-- Finish streaming OCR results with the websocket
-- Shorten TTFR (Time To First Result) even more

 ### Testing
 Pyghotess uses behave BDD testing.
 Features and steps are specified in the `tests/behave` folder and can be run this way: